 ProMarkers come in a larger range of colours (148) as opposed to the newer BrushMarker which currently has a range of 72 colours.
 Both pens share the same ink formulation, so can be used easily in conjunction with each other (source).

 I really like ProMarkers, they are the marker I am most familiar with and I think they offer good value for money so I would highly recommend them.

-Copic markers are one of the most well-known and highly regarded marker brand on the market.
+Copic markers are one of the most well-known and highly regarded marker brands on the market.
 Originating in Japan in 1987, Copics were created to address the need of designers who required a photocopy-safe marker.
-The Copic Sketch marker, with a ‘Super Brush Nib’ that apparently never frays, was introduced in 1993 followed by the Copic Ciao markers in 1998.
+The Copic Sketch marker, with a ‘Super Brush Nib’ that apparently never frays was introduced in 1993 followed by the Copic Ciao markers in 1998.
 The original Copic markers are known as Copic Classic markers.